jfrog/artifactory-user-plugins/cran/README.md

 ## Usage

-### Local repositories
+### Local CRAN-style repositories

-To configure a CRAN local repository, create a generic local repository and set the property `cran` to any value at the repository root level.
-The repository will automatically start the metadata extraction, indexing and layout enforcement tasks to new packages deployed to it.
+To configure a CRAN-style local repository, create a generic local repository and set the property `cran` to any value at the repository root level.
+The repository will automatically start the metadata extraction, indexing and layout enforcement tasks to new R packages deployed to it.

 To manually request indexing of a repository's packages folder, the following API can be used: